 Measuring bra size without measuring tape is a bit tricky but doable!

-- Then, find something with centimeters or inches calibration on it.
+Then, find something with centimeters or inches calibration on it.
 It could be a ruler or a thick measuring tape (like that used for furniture).
-If you're in a real emergency, remember that a longer side of a standard US credit card measures precisely 3.5 inches and typical A4 paper size is 8-1/4 x 11-3/4 inches or 210 x 297 mm.
+If you're in a real emergency, remember that a longer side of a standard US credit card measures precisely 3.5 inches and typical A4 paper size is 8-1/4 × 11-3/4 inches or 210 × 297 mm.

-- Use your string to take your underbust measurement.
+Use your string to take your under bust measurement.
 You have to mark the measurements on your string; you could use a marker for that.
-If you can't do that, just keep holding the string with your fingers when you take it off and lay down the straight string on a flat surface, like a table of even floor.
+If you can't do that, just keep holding the string with your fingers when you take it off and lay down the straight string on a flat surface, like a table or even the floor.
 Mark the measurement with some object if you haven't done it with the marker before.

-- By subtracting frame measurement from bust measurement (frame - bust), you get a difference that will indicate your cup size.
+By subtracting frame measurement from bust measurement (bust - frame), you get a difference that will indicate your cup size.

-- Protip: if you've got some 'leftovers' of the string that you cannot measure with a known length no more, try to get creative. :) You can try to fit in the shorter border of the card - it's exactly 2 inches.
+Pro-tip: if you've got some 'leftovers' of the string that you cannot measure a known length, try to get creative. :) You can try to fit in the shorter border of the card — it's exactly 2 inches.
 You can also just estimate the rest length.